OpenDevICON/opendevicon/docs/IRC2Pausable.md

 > Note: When the tokens are paused, token transfers are NOT suspended for later.
 Token transfers simply cannot proceed.

+{% hint style="warning" %}
+Note: When the tokens are paused, token transfers are NOT suspended for later.
+Token transfers simply cannot proceed.
+{% endhint %}
 ---

 ## Methods